wifisensing/PicoScenes-Manual/source/scenarios.rst

         - X3x0 Series: `Using Dual 10 Gigabit Ethernet on the USRP X300/X310 <https://kb.ettus.com/Using_Dual_10_Gigabit_Ethernet_on_the_USRP_X300/X310>`_
         - N3x0 Series: `USRP N300/N310/N320/N321 Getting Started Guide - Dual 10Gb Streaming <https://kb.ettus.com/USRP_N300/N310/N320/N321_Getting_Started_Guide#Dual_10Gb_Streaming_SFP_Ports_0.2F1>`_

-Multiple Rx-Channel Rx by Multiple NI USRP Devices
+Multi-Channel Rx by Multiple NI USRP Devices
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 PicoScenes supports to combine multiple NI USRP devices of the same model into a single, virtual devices, providing higher level of MIMO and larger cross-antenna phase coherency.
 Taking the NI USRP X310 as an example, if you have two X310 devices and each is equipped with dual UBX-160 daughterboard, **we can achieve four-channel phase coherent Rx if they are properly combined and synchronized**.